Exploring Chicago: Best South Loop Restaurants

 Located: 730 S Clark St, Chicago, IL 60605

 In the mood for sushi, ramen, or other noodle dishes?
 Look no further than Umai!
-This restaurant ticks all the boxes for anyone looking to try authentic Japanese cuisine.
-With a well-rounded drink menu and extensive food options, this modern, lofted eatery offers the perfect environment to enjoy lunch or dinner!
-Established in 2013, Umai has been bringing delicious homemade broths and sauces to South Loop ever since!
+This restaurant ticks all the boxes for anyone seeking out authentic Japanese cuisine.
+With a well-rounded drink menu and extensive food options, this modern, lofted eatery offers the perfect environment to enjoy lunch or dinner.
+Established in 2013, Umai has brought delicious homemade broths and sauces to the South Loop ever since.

-Favorite meal: We couldn’t decide on just one dish to try here— so we picked two!
-We recommend the Winter Ramen, made with spicy miso ground pork and sliced ribeye, or the Chicago Roll, which features tuna, salmon, and white fish topped with honey miso sauce.
+We couldn’t decide on just one dish to try here, so we picked two.
+We recommend the Winter Ramen, made with spicy miso, ground pork, and sliced ribeye, or the Chicago Roll, which features tuna, salmon, and white fish topped with honey miso sauce.

 Find Your Dream Chicago Apartment

-Now that you know the best South Loop restaurants to grab a bite from, make this neighborhood your new home!
-Just reach out to AptAmigo, and we’ll set you up with an apartment expert who is dedicated to finding the best place for your needs.
+Now that you know the best South Loop restaurants to grab a bite from, make this neighborhood your new home.
+Simply reach out to AptAmigo, and we’ll set you up with an apartment expert dedicated to finding the best place for your needs.
 With our local insight, apartment expertise, and access to the best deals on the market, apartment hunting has never been easier.
-We’ll do all the hard work for you— from sifting through units that match your preferences to scheduling a full day of tours.
+We’ll do all the hard work for you, from sifting through units that match your preferences, to scheduling a full day of tours.
 Why stress about moving when you don’t need to?
-Give Aptamigo a call for a full-service apartment hunting experience at no cost!
+Give AptAmigo a call for a full-service apartment hunting experience at no cost.